bankff/finnomenaTest/Technical_Questions.md

 ### 3. I track issue in production by logs
-### 4. First, I would improve the FINNOMENA APIs by add sort feature nav_date and performance, last I would improve the APIs by add feature filter by range time, thailand_fund_code, range price (Nov)
+### 4. First, I would improve the FINNOMENA APIs by add sort feature by nav_date and performance, last I would improve the APIs by add feature filter by range time, thailand_fund_code, range price (Nov)